iturdikulov/notes/my_routine.md

 Don't forget about yourself and don't try to make longer your day (this is bad idea).
 Try to start sleep maximum at 00:00 (with some preparations before), breath deeply and keep thinking about something good.

+## Tips

+1. Sleep is key, synchronize with circadian rhytm clocks.
+2. Get (5-10mins) natural light in eyes within 1 hour of waking up.
+3. Try to increase Dophamine through your daily routine.
+4. Go easy after wake-up: hydrate, some light exercise, physical activities, cold shower.
+5. Pain is rewareded with pleasure, don't be afraid to do something booring but useful.